 - Chris McHugh — drums, percussion and drum programming

 - All There in the Manual: Chris Gaines' life is described in the liner notes: he was born in Australia to an Olympic swim coach and swimmer, but moved to America and was raised there until he dropped out of high school to form his band Crush, which scored their only hit song, "My Love Tells Me So".
-After one of his band members died in an airplane accident, Chris Gaines went solo with his first album Straight Jacket in 1989, followed by Fornucopia in 1991, Apostle in 1994, and Triangle in 1996.
+After the band's lead singer - and Chris' best friend - died in an airplane accident, Gaines went solo with his first album Straight Jacket in 1989, followed by Fornucopia in 1991, Apostle in 1994, and Triangle in 1996.

 - Badass Soulpatch: Chris in his later years.